wazuh/wazuh-documentation/source/installation-guide/index.rst

 Distributed deployment
 ^^^^^^^^^^^^^^^^^^^^^^

-Following a distributed deployment process, you can install and configure the Wazuh central components on separate hosts.
+Following this process, you can install and configure the Wazuh central components on separate hosts.
 The Wazuh dashboard can be installed either on the same server of the Wazuh indexer node or a separate one.

 The Wazuh server and the Wazuh indexer can each be installed as a single-node or multi-node cluster depending on the environment needs.
 This type of deployment provides high availability and scalability of the product, and it is convenient for large working environments.